potmo/gif-mirror-animator/readme.md

 <center><i>Fig X. The same mirror can appear to be multiple colors by rotating the mirror.
 In the left picture the mirror will appear blue while in the right it will appear red.</i></center>

-To calculate what angle the mirror has to have to reflect the light from a point on the wall, $t$​​, to our eye, $e$,​​ is fairly trivial.
-We know that the face of the mirror needs to point in such a way that the angle of incidence and the angle of reflection should be equal in regards to the mirrors surface normal and since we already have all the positions they are easy to compute.
-Say we have a surface with the centre $t$​​.
-We also have the position of the spectators eye $e$​​ and the center of the mirror $m$​​​, which gives us:
+To calculate what angle the mirror has to have to reflect the light from a point on the wall, $t$, to our eye, $e$, is fairly trivial.
+We know that the face of the mirror needs to point in such a way that the angle of incidence and the angle of reflection should be equal in regards to the mirrors surface normal.
+The position of the mirror, the angle of incidence and reflection is known so we just have to compute the optimal mirror surface normal.
+Suppose we have a colour field with the centre $t$.
+We also have the position of the spectators eye $e$ and the center of the mirror $m$.
+This gives us equation 1:
 $$
 \vec{i}=e-m, \vec{r}=t-m
 $$
 where $\vec{i}$​​​ denotes the vector of incidence and $\vec{r}$​​​ the vector of reflectance.
-The mirrors normal $\hat{m}$​​​ (i.e. the vector that the face points in) is just bisecting of the normalised[^Normal vector] vectors  of incidence and reflectance:
+The mirrors normal $\hat{m}$​​​ (i.e. the vector that the face points in) is bisecting of the normalised[^Normal vector] vectors  of incidence and reflectance:
 $$
 \hat{m}=\frac{\hat{i}^{-1}+\hat{r}}{2}
 $$
-Bisecting the angle can be done by adding the two vectors and then splitting the resulting vector in half making it a unit vector.
+Bisecting the angle can be done by adding the two vectors and then splitting the sum in half making it a unit vector.

 <img src="/finding-normal.png" style="zoom:50%;" />

 <center><i>Fig 5.
 A visual representation of Equation 2. finding the normal (green).
 The blue represents the inverted vector of incidence and red the reflected.
 Adding blue and red and then scaling the sum by 0.5 gives green.
 From the eye´s point of view the mirror will appear red.</i></center>

-This gives us the basic tools to "colour" our mirrors.
+This gives us the basic tools to "set the colour" of our mirrors.
 In the figures above this has been shown to work in two dimensions (for clarity) but the math generalises to three dimensions (of course need to use all those three dimensions).

 We can now create a "color palette" that we then can "sample" colors from by adjusting the angle of our mirror.
 If this mirror is fairly small it can essentially work as a single pixel that can take any colour from the palette and reflect that into the spectators eye.

-If we want another colour on a mirror we can just realign the mirror to reflect another colour.
+If we want another colour for a mirror we can just realign the mirror to reflect another colour.
 Since realigning a mirror can be a bit fiddly we instead opt for moving the palette so the mirror reflects another colour field.
 Moving the spectator, the mirrors or the palette in relation to each other can all create the same result.

 [^Normal vector]: A normalised unit vector is denoted with a hat, e.g.  $\hat{r}=\frac{\vec{r}}{\|\vec{r}\|}$​​​​​​ where the magnitude of a vector is denoted with double bars.
 The magnitude can be computed, in 3d euclidian space, with *Pythagoras theorem*: $\|\vec{r}\| = \sqrt{r_x^2 + r_y^2 + r_z^2}$​​​​​​